Twitter Gains Just 1 Million Daily Users in Q3, Stock Plummets

 Twitter, which a year ago announced a ban on all political advertising on its platform, added, “The period surrounding the U.S. election is somewhat uncertain, but we have no reason to believe that September’s revenue trends can’t continue, or even improve, outside of the election-related window.”
 The company also told investors that the “strength and timing of the holiday shopping season is also likely to play out differently this year than it has historically, with a buying season that may be accelerated and even more digital than ever before.”

-Among the steps Twitter has taken ahead of the U.S. election next week, starting Oct.
+Among the steps Twitter has taken ahead of the U.S. elections, starting Oct.
 20 the service began prompting users to use the “quote tweet” function instead of simply retweeting a post — which the company believes will slow down the spread of false info.
+The company also said it will apply additional warnings and restrictions on tweets with misleading information on accounts for U.S. political figures (including campaign accounts) as well as U.S.-based accounts with more than 100,000 followers.

+In the run-up to Election Day, Twitter has incensed conservatives including President Trump after the social network blocked users from tweeting unconfirmed New York Post articles alleging that Joe Biden and his son, Hunter, were engaged in corrupt deals in Ukraine and China.
+After the outcry, Twitter changed its “hacked materials” policy to allow tweets linking to such content (while labeling them).

+The incident ignited new calls from Republicans to revise or revoke Section 230 of the Communications Decency Act, which protects internet companies from legal liability for content posted on their platforms.
+At a hearing Wednesday GOP senators attacked CEO Jack Dorsey for blocking the Post stories and also fired questions at Facebook’s Mark Zuckerberg and Google’s Sundar Pichai over whether their content-policing policies have an anti-conservative bias.